onewindspirit/dsi-study-work/README.md

    - Model is *underfit*
    - Line is too rigid
    - Not enough features
-   - Error tends towards one sit or the other in blocks
+   - Error tends towards one end or the other in blocks
    - Error magnitude not randomly distributed
 - **High Variance**:
    - Model is *overfit*